 High-Fiber Wild Blueberry Flax Muffins (gluten-free, dairy-free)

-Flaxseeds are a powerhouse of nutrients and fiber that help feed your beneficial gut microbes, reduce inflammation, regulate your digestive system, improve cardiovascular health, and help normalize blood sugar levels.
-This healthy muffin recipe uses 1 ½ cups of flaxseed meal, in addition to a small amount of oat flour and a cup of wild blueberries to pack in the nutrients!
+Flaxseeds are a nutrient-rich superfood packed with fiber that nourishes beneficial gut bacteria, supports digestion, lowers inflammation, promotes heart health, and helps balance blood sugar levels.
+This healthy muffin recipe uses 1 ½ cups of flaxseed meal, along with a touch of oat flour and a handful of wild blueberries for an extra boost of antioxidants and nourishment.
+The soluble fiber found in plant-based foods is essential for maintaining overall well-being.

 About the Author